NSO-developer/nso-sso-duo-integration-package/README.md

  Clean up the certification string inside metadata and remove unessasary linebreak in the end.

 ### New Feature
+* CLI 2FA Protection with login_duo when the user is login via CLI over SSH.
 * Better authentication method than checking extra "saml:AttributeStatement" If the uid,gid,homedir,groups,gids attribute is not provided by the IdP, the package will try to obtain the information from the following source
     * groups,gids  - NACM configuration